alitariqnet/STOMP-with-JAVA/README.md

-# STOMP-with-JAVA
+# STOMPCLIENT-with-JAVA
-STOMP implementation in Java both server and client
+STOMP implementation in Java for client